Skip to main content

 Woman collecting books in libraryCourse Description

-This eight-week online course is designed to be an introduction to the process of evidence-based practice (EBP) and the supporting roles and opportunities for medical librarians.
-Participants will learn how to identify the basic study designs for clinical medicine, compose focused clinical questions, peer review search strategies, and assess the risk of bias in published studies.
+This course will focus on understanding the knowledge management skills clinicians need to practice EBP, such as how to formulate relevant questions, efficiently search biomedical literature and evaluate the evidence for validity and applicability to the patient.
+To that end, participants will learn how to identify the basic clinical study designs, compose focused clinical questions and related search strategies, analyze search strategies, and assess the risk of bias in published studies through in-depth critical appraisal.
 As you move through the content, you will be able to identify roles librarians can undertake in providing EBP training and support.

 Course Objectives